 This project looks at how geography, affluence and deprivation affect cancer outcomes.

-This study will use Scotland’s Census 2001 and 2011 data (including health, religion and ethnicity data) linked to health records for members of an existing health research cohort (the NASCAR study) made up of people diagnosed with one of eight common forms of cancer in the NHS Grampian health board area from 2007 to 2014.
+This study uses Scotland’s Census 2001 and 2011 data (including health, religion and ethnicity data) linked to health records for members of an existing health research cohort (the NASCAR study) made up of people diagnosed with one of eight common forms of cancer in the NHS Grampian health board area from 2007 to 2014.